andreadias/hello-world/README.md

 # hello-world
 Hi everyone!

 My name is Andrea Dias and I am a student at Oregon State University studying Computer Science.
-I created this repository for my Open Source class.
+I created this repository for my Open Source class as a way to learn GitHub.